JmzTradehacker/318-SBA/README.md

 # Welcome to TradePal 🎉

 **TradePal** is built with personality and simplicity at its core!
 Our goal?
 To make trading fun, accessible, and hassle-free.
-Here’s what this MVP can do for you:
+Here’s what **TradePal** can do for you:

 ---